 In the meantime, the current TAE40110 Training and Assessment is still the required course for certification as a workplace trainer, VET teacher/trainer and assessor.
 It may be advisable to double check with your provider if they are including the following two units in 2017:

 - TAEASS502B Design and develop assessment tools and

 - TAELLN411 Address adult language, literacy and numeracy skills

-It is vital to stress that at this time there is no imperative to “update” your TAE to the new TAE40116 CIV Training and Assessment, and as along as your provider has the two above units of competency you will remain current.
+It is vital to stress that at this time there is no imperative to “update” your TAE to the new TAE40116 CIV Training and Assessment, and as long as your provider has the two above units of competency you will remain current.

-On the 7 July 2017 the Minister announced that changes occurring with the new CIV TAE40116 will not affect existing CIV TAE40110 holders if they hold the units TAEASS502B Design and develop assessment tools and TAELLN411 Address adult language, literacy and numeracy skills.
+On the 7 July, 2017 the Minister announced that changes occurring with the new CIV TAE40116 will not affect existing CIV TAE40110 holders if they hold the units TAEASS502B Design and develop assessment tools and TAELLN411 Address adult language, literacy and numeracy skills.
 Read more from the Minister’s announcement on the regulator’s website.
-It is vital to stress that current CIV TAE40110 holders will only be affected by the two new core units and if they complete these units within the current CIV TAE40110 qualification, or a statement of attainment, there is no need for existing holders to “upgrade” to the CIV TAE40116.
+It is vital to stress that current CIV TAE40110 holders will only be affected by the two new core units and if they complete these units within the current CIV TAE40110 qualification or a statement of attainment, there is no need for existing holders to “upgrade” to the CIV TAE40116.
 It is anticipated that changes for the new two units will be transitioned over a long period of time, the implementation date being 1 April 2019.

 TAE40110 Training and Assessment

 The superseded Certificate IV TAE40110 Training and Assessment (TAE) was the most popular Vocational Education and Training (VET) qualification in Australia.
 Each year tens of thousands of learners undertook the CIV TAE.
 There are several reasons people enrol in the Cert IV TAE, including careers and opportunities in:

 - Workplace training and/or assessing, in a business, organisation, government or community setting